“Do you feel in charge?”

 While trainees can use the scale time to time to see where their weight is, it cannot be an everyday, OCD deal where it is running your life.

-Letting the scale be the only way how you see your progress is a terrible mistake.
+Letting the scale be the only way of how you measure your progress is a terrible mistake.
 If you are stronger, leaner, more athletic, and looking much better then why does the scale matter so much?

 If you gained 10lbs of muscle (not easy) and lost 10lbs of fat over a period of time then the number on the scale will remain the same.
-Meanwhile, you look 100x better.
-What is the problem?
+Meanwhile, you will look 100x better so what is the problem?